ysgiraldo/ysgiraldo/README.md

 - 🌎 Currently living in Medellín, Colombia

-- 📚 Focusing mainly on data science, but also have knowledge on back-end and front-end development.
+- 📚 Focusing mainly on analytics, but also have knowledge on back-end and front-end development.

 - 👨‍💻 Here's my [CV](https://github.com/ysgiraldo/ysgiraldo/blob/main/CV-Sofia-Giraldo.pdf)